 Check out TestGorilla‘s guide to AI video interviews to learn how they fit into modern hiring.
 And, if you want to see one in action, watch this demo of TestGorilla‘s conversational AI interviews.

-Most AI video interview tools work by first using voice recognition to quickly turn a candidate‘s spoken answers into a written transcript.
-Next, an AI model analyzes this text.
-It looks for key skills and experience by checking for relevant words and seeing how clearly and logically the answer is structured.
-This gives you a skills-based grade.
+Most AI video interview tools follow a three-step process.
+First, voice recognition converts the candidate’s spoken answers into a written transcript.
+Second, an AI model analyzes the text, checking for relevant skills, experience indicators, and how clearly and logically the answer is structured.
+Third, the system generates a score or summary that recruiters can use to compare candidates.

 Scheduling stops being a nightmare.
-Setting up screening calls wastes so much time.
-You email back and forth, suggest times that don‘t work, and deal with time zones.
+Setting up screening calls wastes time.
+You email back and forth, suggest times that don’t work, and deal with time zones.
 Half the time, candidates ghost you anyway.
-AI video interviews fix this completely, with candidates answering when they want.
+AI video interviews fix this: candidates answer when they want.

 Bias gets pushed out of the process.
-AI video interviews that analyze only what people say, not how they look or sound, yield fairer results.
-Add skills tests, and you‘re evaluating what candidates can actually do rather than your assumptions.
+AI video interviews that analyze only what people say, not how they look or sound, produce fairer results.
+Add skills tests and you’re evaluating what candidates can actually do rather than relying on assumptions.

 You get hours back every week.
-Think about the math: Each screening call takes 30 minutes, plus scheduling emails, plus writing notes, plus discussing with your team.
+Each screening call takes 30 minutes, plus scheduling emails, plus writing notes, plus discussing with your team.
 Twenty candidates means 10+ hours gone.
-Instead, AI interviews are conducted without you present, and scored summaries can be reviewed in minutes.
+AI interviews run without you present, and scored summaries can be reviewed in minutes.

 Your notes get much better.
 Notes from screening calls rarely help days later.
-“Good communication” means nothing when you're comparing 10 candidates.
-AI video interviews keep everything – transcripts, scores, and specific examples – enabling you to review exactly what someone said last week.
+“Good communication” means nothing when you’re comparing 10 candidates.
+AI video interviews keep everything: transcripts, scores, and specific examples from what someone said.

 A good platform balances automation with human control.
-Look for transparent scoring that explains decisions, like TestGorilla‘s AI, that shows exactly why each answer got its score.
-The platform should measure job-relevant skills, not personality traits or “enthusiasm.“
+Look for transparent scoring that explains its decisions, like TestGorilla’s AI, which shows exactly why each answer got its score.
+The platform should measure job-relevant skills, not personality traits or enthusiasm.

 Many candidates appreciate interviewing on their own schedule without coordination hassles.
-They feel more comfortable when platforms are transparent about the process and don‘t scan their faces or analyze their voices.
-Clear instructions and reasonable time limits help too.
+They feel more comfortable when platforms are transparent about the process and don’t scan their faces or analyze their voices.
+Clear instructions, practice questions, and reasonable time limits help.

-TestGorilla does things right.
+TestGorilla takes a different approach.
 You see why every score was given.
 The AI only looks at what candidates say, not their appearance.
-And it all connects with skills tests for complete candidate profiles.
-You stay in control while the AI does the repetitive work.
+And it all connects with 350+ skills tests for complete candidate profiles.
+You stay in control while the AI handles the repetitive work.

 Sign up for free or book a demo to see how TestGorilla changes the hiring process.